 The lowest plan is the Premium plan which is $19 per month.

 It’s competitively priced compared to other keyword tools but WriterZen really is a Swiss army knife in content marketing when you compare it with other tools at this price range.

-The Platinum plan is $70 per month so good value for money and something you should be able to afford if you’re doing client work.
+The Plus plan is $79 per month, so good value for money and something you should be able to afford if you’re doing client work.

 WriterZen Lifetime Deal

 WriterZen is no longer available on the AppSumo marketplace.